Toalaah/dotfiles/readme.md

 cd ~/.local/dotfiles
 ```

-2. **Optional**: If you wish to download the wallpapers as well run the following commands from _inside_ the repository folder.
+1. **Optional**: If you wish to download the wallpapers as well run the followin
+g commands from _inside_ the repository folder.

 ```shell
 git submodule init
 git submodule update
 ```

-3. For each dotfile you wish to install run the following command from _inside_ the repository folder.
+1. For each dotfile you wish to install run the following command from _inside_
+the repository folder.

 ```shell
 stow -t $HOME {CONFIG}
 ```

-Where `{CONFIG}` is the configuration you wish to install (ex: nvim, zsh, or tmux).
+Where `{CONFIG}` is the configuration you wish to install (ex: nvim, zsh,
+or tmux).

 ## Uninstalling

-To uninstall all dotfiles (i.e remove the created symlinks), run the following script:
+To uninstall all dotfiles (i.e remove the created symlinks), run the following
+script:

 ```shell
 bash ~/.local/dotfiles/clean.sh
 ```

-To uninstall a specific dotfile, navigate into `~/.local/dotfiles` and run `stow -D {CONFIG}`, where `{CONFIG}` is the configuration you wish to remove (ex: nvim, zsh, or tmux).
+To uninstall a specific dotfile, navigate into `~/.local/dotfiles` and run `stow
+ -D {CONFIG}`, where `{CONFIG}` is the configuration you wish to remove
+ (ex: nvim, zsh, or tmux).

+## Notes

+Some things which are still in the working:

+- Create an uninstaller
+- Improve neovim first-time startup (at the moment still throws errors due to
+missing plugins)
+- Add linters for most dotfiles to ensure consistent standards